 For now, for the sincere seekers of truth, the evidences cited here should more than suffice in exposing the identity of the Ulama-e-Soo’ today and should also aid in unveiling the identity of those few who are yet upon the Deen revealed by Allah Ta’ala to this Ummah through the conduct, attitude and statements of His Rasool (sallallallahu alayhi wasallam).

-This page will be updated regularly insha-Allah.
-A description of the events at the plague of Amwaas involving the Sahabah (radhiyallahu anhum) and the lessons to be derived, will be posted here soon insha-Allah.
+This page will be updated every now and then insha-Allah.
+A description of the events at the plague of Amwaas involving the Sahabah (radhiyallahu anhum) and the lessons to be derived, will be posted here in future insha-Allah.

 Allamah Ibn Lubb (8th Century AH) on maintaining the performance of the recommended and obligatory duties of the Shariah during a pandemic